johnedmonds/pepco-tracker/README.md

 * pepco-model: Models the data for storage in a relational database.
 * pepco-scraper: Scrapes Pepco's site and stores the data using pepco-model
 * pepco-web: A web interface for viewing the data
+* pepco-charts: Generates the summary chart image for when you can't use R.
+* pepco-uploader: Scrapes the site and uploads the content to S3.
+Since we know the site will only be updated on a cron job, it's all essentially static content anyway.

 # Running the Scraper